-5. Science Training Institutes, Research Progams, Summer Programs (optional)
+5. Science Training Institutes, Research Programs, Summer Programs (optional)

-Please list the names of programs where you have conducted research projects, science summer camps you have attended, etc. Check the box to indicate if your STS project was conducted at any of these institutions.
+Please select your research programs from the list.
+If your programs are not on the list, check the box and we are happy to add them.
+Check the box to indicate if your STS project was conducted at any of these institutions.